tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 Supported configuration options are:

-- `entries` - A sequence of entries
+- `entries` - A sequence of entries.

 Example